Will-Griffiths-Ireland/Manifest/README.md

 * The game should, provide a tutorial
 * The game should, provide a main menu
 * The game should, provide difficulty settings
+* The game should, be easy to learn
+* The game should, make the player laugh
+* The game should, have a defined time limit
+* The game should, provide clear feedback to the player

 ---